AathreyaG/reactai-starter/analysis.md

 ### Problem Analysis

 - **Objective**: Develop an application to upload, curate, and publish the GSA Global Supply catalog on platforms like FedMall or GSA Advantage.

 - **Key Features**:
-  - **CSV Upload**: Users must be able to upload CSV files of varying sizes through a web interface.
+  - **CSV Upload**: Users must be able to upload CSV files of varying sizes through a web interface, with a maximum file size of 200MB.
   - **Catalog Management**: Users should be able to search and edit product catalogs.
   - **Publishing and Downloading**: Users should have the ability to download or publish the entire catalog to GSA marketplaces.
+  - **Authentication**: Keycloak authentication is required.

 - **Data Structure**:
   - Each product is identified by a unique National Stock Number (NSN).